kwgoodman/femto/README.rst

 some_sums
 =========

-What's the fastest way to sum a N-dimensional NumPy array along a axis?
+What's the fastest way to sum a N-dimensional NumPy array along an axis?
-I don't know---that's why I created `some_sums`.
+I don't know---that's why I created *some_sums*.

 `some_sums` is written in C and contains many versions of the same function.